cool4zbl/cool4zbl/README.md

 ### Hi there 👋

-- 🔭 I’m currently building a platform that integrates various apps using SingleSPA & Kotlin...
+- 🔭 I’m currently [spare time] building Redis from scratch and [biz] building a platform that integrates various apps using SingleSPA & Kotlin...
 - 👯 I’m interested in collaborating on developing large-scale systems, diving into the unknown
-- 🌱 Last year, I was exploring [AdeventOfCode 2023](https://adventofcode.com/2023/), my first time participating in learning by solving puzzles [in **Kotlin**](https://github.com/cool4zbl/advent-of-code), and becoming a big fan!!
 - 📫 How to reach me: binliu.zhang#gmail.com
 - 🤠 More about me: [https://zhangbinliu.me](https://zhangbinliu.me/about)
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun facts:
   - 🤓 Self-taught software engineer, from EE to CS
   - 👩‍🎤 Music saves me (Rock / LoFi / Alternative / Electronic / ...)
-  - 😌 Obsessed with all aesthetic designs
+  - 😌 Obsessed with underlying principles
   - 🛠 Tool enthusiast / Productivity-driven / Vimer
   - 💪 Motto in life: Work hard; play hard.